maxine-mcdonald-armstrong/Maxine-McDonald-Armstrong/README.md

-### ✨ Maxine McDonald Armstrong ✨ (she/her)
+## Maxine McDonald Armstrong

- 🐛 I'm a Computing Science student at the University of Glasgow, with a special interest in theoretical computing and software engineering.
- 🐛 I'm always looking for interesting projects to collaborate on!
+I am a third year student of computing science and backend developer.
+Passionate about systems and competitive programming.